 our house chefs...

 Jenny Chandler studied Spanish and Catalan at the universities of Bristol and Barcelona.
 After training at Leith's School of Food and Wine in London, she worked as a chef on a luxury yacht based in the Mediterranean and in Barcelona.
 She is our longest-standing and most experienced house guest chef and has worked closely with Richard since the school opened in 2005.
-She runs her own classes in Bristol and has written two cookery books on Spanish Food: The Real Taste of Spain and The Food of Northern Spain was shortlisted for the prestigious Andre Simon award).
+She runs her own classes in Bristol and has written two cookery books on Spanish Food: The Real Taste of Spain and The Food of Northern Spain (shortlisted for the prestigious Andre Simon award).
 Her book Pulse was published in 2013 and in 2016 the UN appointed her Ambassador for the Year of Pulses.
 Her latest book is Cool Kids Cook.

 yolande stanley MCA

 Yolande is one of only seven people in the UK to be awarded the prestigious Master of the Culinary Arts for pastry.
 Yolande worked as Head Pastry chef at Cliveden and the Carlton Hotel in St Moritz, The Ritz and at the Landmark Hotel before becoming a senior lecturer at Thames Valley University teaching Patisserie to degree level.
 For the past 10 years Yolande has been the UK Training Manager for UKSkills for Confectionery and Pastry, tasked with training young chefs to World standard to represent the UK at the WorldSkills Competition.
 At the awards themselves she has to swap hats as she is also the International Judge and Chief Expert (elected by her contempories - 18 other International Experts).